vvv-school/tutorial_dl-deployment/README.md

   $ yarprun --server /lh
   ~~~

-4. In the YARP Manger, open the `Object_Recognizer` application that you should see listed in the tab to the left, run and connect all modules.
+5. In the YARP Manager, open the `Object_Recognizer` application that you should see listed in the tab to the left, run and connect all modules.

-At this point you should see two YARP Views: one is displaying the image streamed by the camera, with a green bounding box and the predicted label written over it, and the other one is displaying the scores produced by the network (the `prob` blob that we extract, which is also output of the module if you lunch it from the terminale).
+At this point you should see two YARP Views: one is displaying the image streamed by the camera, with a green bounding box and the predicted label written over it, and the other one is displaying the scores produced by the network (the `prob` blob that we extract, which is also outputted by the module at each frame, you can see this if you launch the `objectRecognizer` from the terminal).

 The network is classifying the image area inside the green bounding box.
 Restricting the region of interest to a smaller region, instead of classifying the full image, is very useful since the presence of noise in the background is reduced.
 You can play with the side of the region and see if enlarging it (eventually also placing two different objects inside the region!) deteriorates predictions.
 To do this, send commands to an RPC port in the following way: